akuhara/MC3deconv/README.md

 One of the main targets of seismology is to explore the Earth's subsurface structure using seismic waveforms.
 To extract useful information from the waveforms, which usually look very complicated and tell us nothing at the first sight, the receiver function method has been invented in 1970s.
 The method eliminates the incident wavelet shape from the seismograms by deconvolution, allowing us to easily detect useful signal such as P-to-S converted phases at seismic velocity discontinuities.
 Behind the many successful applications of this method, there are well-known issues in the deconvolution process and related assumption that the incident wavelet must be approximated by its vertical component record.
 Due to this, receiver function methods get in trouble when analyzing data from ocean-bottom instruments where strong reverberations dominate the vertical component motion.

 The technique developed here, MC3deconv, nicely overcomes these issues.
 The method utilizes equation of multichannel deconvolution, not requiring the problematic deconvolution and approximation of the incident wavelet.
-To regularize the inverse problem, receiver-sided Green's functions are expressed in the form of successive pulses and the number of pulses, their timing, and amplitudes are inverted using Bayesian techniques, the reversible-jump Marokov-chain Monte Calro and the Parallel Tempering.
+To regularize the inverse problem, receiver-sided Green's functions are expressed in the form of successive pulses.
+The number of pulses, their timing, and amplitudes are inverted using Bayesian techniques, the reversible-jump Marokov-chain Monte Calro and the Parallel Tempering.

 More details can be found in [the paper by T. Akuhara].